Skip to content

 The Black Oxide Treatment Process

-1. Degreasing: The surface of the part is cleaned to remove any grease, oil or dirt.
+1. Degreasing: The surface of the part is cleaned to remove any grease, oil, or dirt.

 2. Pretreatment: Some processes may involve pre-treatment, such as acid pickling, to remove any contaminants.

-4. Chemical Reaction: The chemical reaction between the metal and the solution causes a protective oxide layer to form on the metal surface.
+4. Chemical reaction: The chemical reaction between the metal and the solution causes a protective oxide layer to form on the metal surface.

 5. Washing and drying: After the reaction, the part is washed to remove any residual chemical solution and then dried.

-6. Quality Control: The treated part is inspected to determine if the result meets standards.
+6. Quality control: The treated part is inspected to determine if the result meets standards.

 Advantages and Disadvantages of Black Oxide